 - A learning agreement is mandatory for any modules not listed in the Module Handbook.
-The learning agreement must be filled in and submitted by no later than 7 days before examination registration will be started to the Office of Examinations for approval. - Do not rely on the statement by lecturers.
+The learning agreement must be filled in and submitted to the HelpDesk.
+Deadline will be announced via the VC course ISoSySc. - Do not rely on the statement by lecturers.
 Even if you get a Schein (course certificate) after you have passed an exam, this doesn't guarantee that you will get the ECTS points registered towards your degree studies. - A learning agreement doesn't include registration for exams.
 You must register via FlexNow2 or as a Scheinteilnehmer in which case you must contact the module lecturer or secretary.